xtmalliance/flight-passport/README.md

 ## Flight Passport OAuth Server

-A open source OAuth proivder focused on UTM / U-Space that can be self hosted and used to issue JWT tokens for software like DSS, Regs
+A OAuth proivder focused on UTM / U-Space that can be self hosted and used to issue JWT tokens for software like DSS, Regsitry etc. compatible with current U-Space standards.

 ## Why?